asianbeautymod/AsianBeauty/wikiContent/postingGuidelines.md

 ###[Journal]
 If you want to share your skin progress and your current routine (that’s more than just a FOTD/selfie) document your journey here!
 Don’t forget to message the mods with a link to your post and we can include it on the [Journal](https://www.reddit.com/r/AsianBeauty/wiki/journal) section in the sidebar.

-###[Glamday]
-This is for all your selfies and FOTD without a detailed routine or makeup look.
-Glamday posts are allowed only in the Monday’s stickied thread!

 ###[Business]
 You may not post a business post without first having business flair, and mod approval.
 All business posts must be flaired.
 If you are a business and you want to submit any post, please read our [business rules](https://www.reddit.com/r/AsianBeauty/wiki/businessrules) first.